-We anticipate that our cash and cash equivalents on hand, which totaled \$406.4 million as of March 31, 2007, our credit facility, short term investments, if any, and our future cash flow from operations will provide sufficient funds to enable us to meet our future operating needs, debt service requirements and planned capital expenditures and to facilitate our future ability to grow.
+We anticipate that our cash and cash equivalents on hand, which totaled \$405.8 million as of June 30, 2007, our credit facility, short term investments, if any, and our future cash flow from operations will provide sufficient funds to enable us to meet our future operating needs, debt service requirements and planned capital expenditures and to facilitate our future ability to grow.
 Initiatives to rebuild the United States electric power grid or momentum in deployment of fiber to the premises may require a significant amount of additional working capital.
 We also evaluate opportunities for strategic acquisitions from time to time that may require cash.
-Additionally, concurrent with the closing of the pending Merger, we expect to use cash on hand to repay all of InfraSource s outstanding borrowings under its credit agreement to the extent InfraSource does not have sufficient funds to pay such amount.
-The amount outstanding at March 31, 2007 was approximately \$50.0 million.
-We also expect to use cash on hand to repay the \$33.3 million outstanding principal balance of our 4.0% convertible subordinated notes due on July 1, 2007.
+We had \$33.3 million aggregate principal amount of 4.0% convertible subordinated notes (4.0% Notes) outstanding at June 30, 2007, which was classified as a current obligation as these 4.0% Notes matured on July 1, 2007.
+The outstanding principal balance of the 4.0% Notes plus accrued interest were repaid on July 2, 2007, the first business day after the maturity date.
+Additionally, concurrent with the anticipated closing of the pending Merger, we expect to use cash on hand to repay InfraSource s outstanding borrowings under its credit agreement, which were approximately \$60.0 million at June 30, 2007, to the extent InfraSource does not have sufficient funds to pay such amount, as well as to pay for any costs associated with the pending Merger.
 We believe that we have adequate cash and availability under our credit facility to meet all such needs.